BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### Ok, cool.
 What do you mean by “attributes," ?

-Each effect component in a timeline file is broken down into several variables, or attributes, which will tell the game how it should handle the effect when calling it in the game.
-These attributes include things like start and end times, the actors mentioned above, the sound effects/animations the game should be playing, and so on.
+Each effect component in a timeline file is broken down into several variables, or attributes, which will tell the game how to handle the effect when calling it in the game.
+These attributes include start and end times, the actors, sound effects, animations the game should be playing, and so on.

 Keep in mind that not every possible attribute for these components will be present every time!
 Which means some possible attributes the game can process may not be listed in this tutorial yet.
 If you find one I missed, please let me know!